waiyanhtn/lite-apps/CONTRIBUTING.md

 # Step by Step

 1. Run the Scaffolder for the site `https://example.com/` with title `Example`.
+To include spaces in the title of the app, type an underscore instead of a space.
+E.g. `New_York_Times` instead of `New York Times`.

     ```
     ./gradlew run -Pargs="--url https://example.com/ --title Example"